 You actually can!
 If you’ve ever peeled an egg and noticed a green look around the center of the yolk, this is a good indicator that you’ve overcooked your eggs.

-They’re still safe to eat but many people are turned off by the look of that extra green ring that typically isn’t there.
+They’re still safe to eat but many people are turned off by the look of that extra green ring.
 Some people say that the taste varies too if they’re overcooked but that just varies on each person’s tastebuds.

 Why are my hard-boiled eggs hard to peel?